loftwah/article-api/README.md

 docker build -t loftwah/article-api:latest .
 ```

 (Optional) Run the `Docker` image.
-I use a different port for each test so I can run multiple tests at once.
+I use a different port for each test so I can run multiple tests at once

 ```bash
 docker run -p 8001:8000 loftwah/article-api